blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-useful-unix-commands.md

 pwd
 ```

-This command prints the absolute file path of your current location in the shell.
+The `pwd` command prints the absolute file path of your current location in the shell.
 Your current location will correspond to some folder in your computer's file system.

 ### print your username